Creamy Chestnut Soup with Mushroom Croutons & Fried Sage Leaves

 250 ml Water

 To make the syrup, pop the water and sugar into a medium pan.
-Simmer over med-high heat, continually stirring with a wooden spoon until the sugar has dissolved and it begins to thicken into a syrup.
+Simmer over med-high heat, continually stirring with a wooden spoon until the sugar has dissolved and it begins to thicken.
 This will take about 5 minutes or so.
 Stir in the orange blossom water and orange juice, continue to simmer until you get a thick, viscose syrup.
 Remove from the heat, place a lid on the pan and set aside to allow it to cool and the flavours to infuse.

 Peel the 3 oranges and 3 blood oranges for the salad, removing the white pith.
 With a sharp knife cut the oranges into thin slices, but not too thin.
 Arrange slices on a serving plate alternating orange and red.
 Sprinkle with pomegranate seeds and mint leaves and spoon over the syrup.
 Alternatively, put about a 1/4 teaspoon of ground cinnamon in a fine mesh sieve, and lightly dust over the fruit.